FLOOD RISK ID

 Flood Risk Overview

-21% of ZIP codes in Idaho are located in FEMA-designated flood zones.
+59% of the ZIP codes with FEMA flood-map data in Idaho are located in FEMA-designated flood zones.
 Residents have filed 1,062 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $10.1M.

 The average claim payout in Idaho is $10K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.